Poltuu/Harpoon/README.md

     services.AddHarpoon(h =>
     {
-        h.RegisterWebHooksUsingEfStorage<MyContext>(); //MyContext needs to implement IRegistrationsContext
+        h.RegisterWebHooksUsingEfStorage<MyContext>(); //MyContext needs to implement IRegistrationsContext.
-        h.UseDefaultDataProtection(p => { }, o => { }); //the default data protection uses System.DataProtection
+        h.UseDefaultDataProtection(p => { }, o => { }); //the default data protection uses System.DataProtection.
         h.UseDefaultValidator(); //the default validator is necessary for Write operations.
-This is necessary for WebHookRegistrationStore but not for WebHookStore
+This is necessary for WebHookRegistrationStore but not for WebHookStore.
     });
 }
 ```